umami-hep/umami/docs/trainings/LWTNN-conversion.md

 #### Track Selection

-There are different track selections [defined in Athena](https://gitlab.cern.ch/atlas/athena/blob/21.2/PhysicsAnalysis/JetTagging/FlavorTagDiscriminants/Root/DL2.cxx#L302-355) which can be used and are specified in the lwtnn json file with their definitions [here](https://gitlab.cern.ch/atlas/athena/-/blob/21.2/PhysicsAnalysis/JetTagging/FlavorTagDiscriminants/Root/DL2HighLevel.cxx#L148-156) together with the sort order of the tracks.
+There are different track selections [defined in Athena](https://gitlab.cern.ch/atlas/athena/-/blob/master/PhysicsAnalysis/JetTagging/FlavorTagDiscriminants/Root/DataPrepUtilities.cxx#L398-531) which can be used and are specified in the lwtnn json file with their definitions [here](https://gitlab.cern.ch/atlas/athena/-/blob/master/PhysicsAnalysis/JetTagging/FlavorTagDiscriminants/Root/DataPrepUtilities.cxx#L739-759) together with the sort order of the tracks.
 The following options are usually used for DIPS:

+* Standard (R22): `tracks_r22default_sd0sort`
+* Loose (R22): `tracks_r22loose_sd0sort`

+There are also other track selections, which have been used in the past or are used for specialised R&D studies:

 * Standard: `tracks_ip3d_sd0sort`
 * Loose: `tracks_dipsLoose202102_sd0sort`
+* Tight (Run-4 Upgrade): `tracks_dipsTightUpgrade_sd0sort`
+* Loose (Run-4 Upgrade): `tracks_dipsLooseUpgrade_sd0sort`
+* Loose (no IP cuts): `tracks_loose202102NoIpCuts_sd0sort`
+* All: `tracks_all_sd0sort`

 ### Architecture and Weight File
 Splitting the model into architecture `arch_file` and weight file `hdf5_file` can be done via